Robert Touchton, Chair

 Robert E. Chason

-medical center in 1994 in the UC Davis Office of Student Affairs as assistant, associate vice chancellor and
+joining the medical center in 1994 in the UC Davis Office of Student Affairs as assistant, associate

 Quaker.
-Executive Secretary, Friends World Committee for Consultation, Section of the Americas (2002-
+Formerly Executive Secretary of Friends World Committee for Consultation, Section of

 William D. Kerns